Bandipore: Demographics

 As of 2011 Indian census, Bandipore had a population of 37,081.
 Males constitute 54% of the population and females 46%.
 Bandipore has an average literacy rate of 66.53%, lower than the national average of 74%, with 75% of the males and 55% of females literate.
 Twelve percent of the population is under 6 years of age.

 It is a Muslim-majority region, though there were few villages where Pandits also lived before they mass migrated in the early 1990s.
 The Pandit population was in large numbers at Ajar, Sonerwani, Kaloosa, Kharapora, Mantrigam, Aragam, etc. Some Pandit families at Ajar and Kaloosa did not migrate.
 The temple at Kaloosa, known as Sharda Mandir, dates back to old times.
 It has a very big and old tree which is a few hundred years old and is a rare tree of its type.
 This is popularly known as Bran, a revered tree.
 There are many villages in this newly formed district named after Hindu gods and goddesses such as Chakreshipora, named after Chakerishwar.
 The famous Ziariat of Kausar Sahab Afghani is located near Chekreshipora.
 The forest training school of Kashmir is located in Bandipore.
 It was established in 1905.
 This institute is a premier body in the conservation process of the forest department.

 The majority of the population speak Kashmiri, some speak Gojri and Pahari, Also Tehsil Gurez and Tulail is Shina-speaking and has a Shina majority.
 There are few Pashtun villages on the Line of Control.
 The Kishan Ganga Hydro Electric Power Project is also located in the Gurez Tehsil of Bandipore.
 The project is worth INR 15000 Crores.
 Presently it generates 330 MW of electricity for the neighbouring states of Jammu and Kashmir (state).

 Education

 The literacy rate in the main town of Bandipore and adjoining areas is quite high.
 However, as per the 2011 census, for the whole district which includes rural area, the literacy rate is one of the lowest in Jammu and Kashmir.With high hopes and great expectations it was only in 2005 that a degree college was granted.
 It started functioning in higher secondary school Kaloosa.
-Named after Hassan Khoyihami, the college was established on a hilltop near Putushai village, approximately 6 km distance from the main market.
+Named after Hassan Khoyihami, the college was established on a hilltop near Patushay village, approximately 4km distance from the main market.